JWeel/CasualCombat/README.md

 * Enemies are controlled by the computer
 * Individual fights can be short
 * Save progress in-between fights

+The design goal of this app is for everything to be quick and simple (hence "Casual").
+Combat should not have to take very long, and can be gotten into very easily and quickly.

 I have not seen an app with standalone turn based rpg combat, so this will be a new experience for users.